julian-molina/Documentation/_includes/network/single-market-data.md

 <!--------------------------------------------- CONTENT starts -->

-The single market data node must establish a reference with a specific market defined in the Crypto Ecosystem hierarchy.
+The single market data node must reference a market defined in the Crypto Ecosystem hierarchy.

+This node may spawn individual data products or may deploy data products in bulk organized by data mine and by bots.
+See the data products node for the details.

 <!--------------------------------------------- CONTENT ends -->